elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

  * Another

-     - Feed PCA'd data into a Supervised learning algorithm  (Principal Components Regression)
+     - Feed PCA'd data into a Supervised learning algorithm  (e.g. regression or classification)

      - Then use evaluation methods for Supervised Learning to tweak the number of PCs